-Our customer care associates are available to assist you:
+Our customer care specialists are available to assist you:

 Are you aware?
 You may search our online Canadian drugstore catalogue for pricing, complete an online account registration, and place an order directly on our website 24 hours per day and 7 days per week.
 We will contact you once your order has been placed to verify the order in detail prior to shipping. back to top